A Rare Day for Rare Disease

 To mark Europe’s first Rare Disease Day 29th February 2008 over 200 patients and representatives from all over the UK travelled to Westminster to meet parliamentarians face to face to raise the awareness of the needs of patients with rare diseases and to discuss policy developments at a UK and European level.
 Liz Glenister was there to represent HPTH UK and was made very welcome by members of The Genetic Interest Group (GIG) who organised the event in tandem with Eurordis, their European partner.

 GIG, to which HPTH UK now belongs, is a national alliance of patient organisations which support children, families and individuals affected by genetic disorders in the UK, while Eurordis (to which we belong as affiliate members of HPTH Europe) is the European alliance of patient organisations and individuals active in the field of rare diseases).
-Alastair Kent, Director of GIG, said “Raising awareness of genetic disorders is vital.
-Although alone they are rare, together there are over 3.5 million people in the UK affected.
-Many patients have similar issues and concerns and together we can help patients to access the NHS in a fair and equitable manner”.

 The issues discussed were ones with which HPTH UK members will closely identify as we campaign for better treatment and guidelines: